GerryOnGithub/TimeKeeper/README.md

 ![Alt-text](images/tk-1.png)

-Goal 1: track time with the least amount of distruption
+Goal 1: track time with the least amount of distraction/distruption/effort

-Goal 2: track time with the least amount of distraction

-Goal 3: track time with the least amount of effort
+Goal 2: summarize task durations to xlsx for easy copying to timesheet(s)

 ### Install dependencies
-pip install pyyaml

-#### windows
-pip install pyyaml

-#### linux
-sudo apt-get install python-yaml

-sudo apt-get install python3-tk
+Refer to the notes at the beginning of the file timekeeper.py

+### Latest

+Updated task tracking to use minutes (rather than seconds) to make 'Edit' easier

 ### How To

-To run: python ./timekeeper.v2.py
+To run: python ./timekeeper.py

 To start tracking: type a task name then go work on the task